Shut Up, Sit Down!

 - Add Spices: 2 tablespoons of chili powder, 1 teaspoon of cumin, 1 teaspoon of turmeric.
 Add 1/2 teaspoon of cayenne (optional).

-Cook grain according to directions.
+Cook macaroni according to directions.
 Drain and add a drop of olive oil to avoid sticking and leave in pot.

 Scoop grain on bottom of bowl and put chili on top.
-Sprinkle some cheddar cheese and sour cream to taste.
+Sprinkle some non-dairy cheese and sour cream to taste.